h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 17:** Load Balancer, Request, Response

-The diagram above shows Kubernetes container management system is going to deploy these model containers behind a load balancer.
-Depending on how many replicas you tell Kubernetes to set up, it will replicate your model code, it will replicate your scoring code and it will manage the load balancing across those different nodes.
-So the beauty of Kubernetes is it will automatically replicate your model code, it will manage the request/response and if one of those pods stop responding, it will route the request to another pod and it will spin up additional pods.
+The diagram above shows the Kubernetes container management system is going to deploy these model containers behind a load balancer.
+Depending on how many replicas you tell Kubernetes to set up, it will replicate your model code, it will replicate your scoring code, and it will manage the load balancing across those different nodes.
+So the beauty of Kubernetes is it will automatically replicate your model code.
+It will manage the request/response, and if one of those pods stops responding, it will route the request to another pod and spin up additional pods.
 So, you can see why Kubernetes has become very popular for this type of deployment.
 [11]

-This is a rudimentary look at deployment, but it gives you an idea of the kind of tasks that your production team needs to handle.
-If you are trying to do it manually, then it gives you a look at the kind of code that you are going to have to write to support each model deployment.
+This is a rudimentary look at deployment, but it gives you an idea of the kind of tasks your production team needs to handle.
+If you are trying to do it manually, it gives you a look at the kind of code that you will have to write to support each model deployment.
 [11]

 ### Monitoring for Machine Learning Models